 The Pros of Bluehost

 Just one year ago, a comparison Bluehost vs SiteGround or Bluehost vs HostGator would have been extremely one-sided.
 The Bluehost problems were glaring.
 Now, Bluehost looks like one of the favorites for the top spot among the best website hosting providers here at the Hosting Tribunal.
 The company shared hosting platform has received a serious update that makes it very attractive, indeed.

 1. Solid Infrastructure

-Now, all Bluehost servers run on modern solid-state drives, which perform orders much faster.
+Now, all Bluehost servers run on modern solid-state drives that perform orders much faster.
 This is a significant performance boost that can be felt throughout.
 The backend of my WordPress site is fast, and the speed tests were very quick.

 SSD for the win!

-And this is not the only upgrade, as al servers have minimum dual quad cores for processing information.
+And this is not the only upgrade, as all servers have minimum dual quad cores for processing information.